eliseomartelli/eliseomartelli.it/_posts/2020-09-13-iot-vlan-edgeos.md

     set firewall name IOT_IN_LOCAL rule 30 protocol udp
     ```

-    2.3 The last firewall rule we are going to setup is the one that blocks traffic going to our other network(s).
+    2.3 The last firewall rule we are going to setup is the one that **blocks** traffic going to our other private network(s).

     ```bash
     set firewall name IOT_IN_LOCAL rule 40 action drop